aileen-ji/flixster_starter/README.md

 ### Shout out

-Thanks to Rebecca for helping me so much with this project!
+Thanks to Rebecca and Anitya for helping me so much with this project!
 I wouldn't have been able to get so far without your help.